Jump to a section

 Understanding VAT exemption, zero-rated VAT, and reduced VAT rates is crucial for businesses to remain compliant and manage their tax obligations effectively.
 Whether your business sells VAT-exempt services, zero-rated products, or a combination of both, knowing your VAT status can help you optimise cash flow and avoid potential tax issues.
 If you’re unsure about your VAT responsibilities, it’s always best to consult with a tax advisor or refer to the official guidance on VAT exemption and partial exemption on the GOV.UK website.

-Is insurance VAT exempt?
+Is insurance VAT exempt or zero-rated?

 In most cases, yes.
 Insurance is VAT exempt, meaning VAT is not charged on premiums or fees.
 However, some fees related to insurance services may still be subject to VAT, so it's best to check with HMRC or your provider.